bbauska/Reagan-Lies-and-Sycophants/readme.md

 <h1>Right-wing Lies, Liars, &amp; Sycophants</h1>
+<p>Not only deregulated Wall Stret for the bnefit of Republicans, but rewarded greed.
+His policies in eight years rolled back social security, employment unions, and wealth.
+Prior, the mniddle class was growing.
+After, all classes shrank except for the top 3 Americans.
+That is being a total Kunt.
+Evil is the only word that comes to mind.
+In doing so, he's got a cult following who think they will be one of thoese 3.
+Well, fuck you evey Reagan-loving kunt in the World today, 2026, February 10th.</p>

 <p>Ronald Reagan was a saint, a commanding leader, the gold standard of principled
 conservatism against whom all current and future Republicans should be measured.